giginet/swift-testing-revolutionary/README.md

 This tool provides three ways to use.
 As an Xcode Plugin, as a Command Plugin, or as a command line tool.

+**In default, all test files will be overwritten unless you passed `--dry-run` flag.
+Please make sure to backup your test files before running this tool.**

 ### As Xcode Plugin

 For Xcode project, it's better to use as a Xcode plugin.